agent0/sourcehog/README.md

 Clicking on an entry of the result list will open Notepad++ on the line of the match.

+## Indexing algorithm

+The indexing algorithm of sourcehog is a masterpiece of algorithmic beauty: basically, the indexer reads a line, then checks if this line should be indexed (for java files, for example, we do not index the `import` statements), the it replaces all non-alphanumeric characters with spaces, splits the line on spaces and for every word of more than three characters, it writes a line containing the keyword and the file location to the database.
+It is a very simple algorithm that, up until now, produces quite satisfying results.

+## User settings

+The currently available settings are stored as standard Java properties and save in the directory that is returned by calling `System.getProperty("user.home")`.
+Obviously, it is plattform dependant what location this actually is.

 ## Running Sourcehog

 ```